Dilant/BMETutorial/src/en/start/basics.md

 `Q`, press to enable, also #3 button of toolbar.

-You can't select or make any change to objects ~~to avoid misoperations.~~ We don't use it often.
+You can't select or make any change to objects ~~to avoid misoperations~~.
+We don't use it often.

 ### Move Mode